Vibeology

 "Vibeology" is a song by American singer Paula Abdul, taken from the singer's second studio album, Spellbound (1991).
 The house and new jack swing number was written by Peter Lord, Sandra St. Victor, and V. Jeffrey Smith and produced by Lord and Smith.
 It was first released on October 21, 1991, in Japan via Virgin Records and Abdul's vanity label Captive Records, becoming the album's fourth official single.
-In Europe and Australia, the track was released as the third single as "Blowing Kisses in the Wind" was not released in the former and would be released in the latter following "Vibeology".
+In Europe and Australia, the track was released as the third single, as "Blowing Kisses in the Wind" was not released in the former region and would be released in the latter region following "Vibeology".

 Background

 Originally, Virgin Records had intended to release "Vibeology" as the third single from Spellbound following Abdul's performance of the song at the 1991 MTV Video Music Awards; however, it was delayed in favor of "Blowing Kisses in the Wind" which was receiving airplay at the time, creating demand for the song.